publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch41/m__us_usc_t12_s4003.md

         (1) __In general__

-        If any exception contained in this section (other than subsection (a) of this section) applies with respect to funds deposited in an account at a depository institution—
+        If any exception contained in this section (other than subsection (a)) applies with respect to funds deposited in an account at a depository institution—

             (A)